Getting Started¶

 5) Run A Baseline Simulation¶

-iints presets run --name baseline_t1d --algo algorithms/example_algorithm.py
+iints run --algo algorithms/example_algorithm.py \

 6) Certify The Run Data¶